Workspace Remote

 When to Configure

-- Back up your project to GitHub
+- Back up your workspace to GitHub

 - Sync across multiple devices